pnwairfire/tutorials/BASIC_GIT.md

     bar
     >

-Now, add and commit the script to the git repo
+Kill it (ctrl-c) and then add and commit the script to the git repo

     git add pyecho.py
     git commit -m "Initial version of pyecho.py"